Apprenticeship Programs: a Win-Win for Employers, Jobseekers and Communities

 What are the steps I would take to start an apprenticeship program?
 Once you’ve determined that an apprenticeship program is a great way for your company to build a skilled workforce, partner up!

-The first step for an employer is to collaborate with partners such as businesses, workforce intermediaries (such as labor organizations or industry associations), educational institutions, the public workforce system (like EDSI), and other community organizations.
+The first step for an employer is to collaborate with partners such as businesses, workforce intermediaries (such as labor organizations or industry associations), educational institutions, providers in the public workforce system (like EDSI), and other community organizations.
 The partnership will work together to identify the resources needed, design the apprenticeship program, and recruit apprentices – who could be either jobseekers or current employees.

 Next, partners will work together to build the apprenticeship program.
 There should be five core components: direct business involvement, on-the-job training, related instruction, rewards for skill gains, and completion resulting in a national occupation credential.
 For each, the partners will develop the details of that component, leverage the resources needed, and decide which partners will carry out that part of the program.

 Employers we’ve worked with say they appreciate apprenticeships because employees who go through the program stay longer.

 Employers believe the time and money spent educating and training employees and forging a positive working relationship is mutually beneficial in building a skilled workforce, reducing turnover, and increasing productivity, which ultimately creates long-term organizational success.

-This week, November 13-17, happens to be National Apprenticeship Week (NAW), a national celebration that offers leaders in business, labor, education and other partners a chance to express their support for Apprenticeship.
-In celebration of this third annual event, why not make your company the next to start an apprenticeship program?
+This week, November 14-20 is National Apprenticeship Week (NAW), a national celebration that offers leaders in business, labor, education and other partners a chance to express their support for Apprenticeship.
+In celebration of this fifth annual event, why not make your company the next to start an apprenticeship program?
 Apprenticeships are a win-win for employers, jobseekers and communities.